Nokia’s Sad Augmented Reality

 Yesterday, Nokia released a well-produced video demonstrating what they apparently believe to be the future of augmented reality apps.
 If you haven’t been keeping up with AR, it’s just used to denote an information layer placed over what you see.
 And while AR will certainly be a part of all our realities in the next few years, Nokia has it all wrong.
+(See what’s so hard about making AR apps here.)
 The video:

 The version I saw had an entire telephone receiver connected to it.
 No wonder it never caught on, despite its future-forward features.
 Too much hardware.
 (And I’m not counting the horrible, unusable N95 that she must have tethered to all that stuff.)